fatbuddy/layoffs-decoded/README.md

 1. How did the COVID-19 pandemic affect layoffs in the US?
     - Were there more layoffs before, during, or after COVID-19?
     - Identifying the factors affecting the layoffs.
-Like company size, and financial data like revenue, cost of revenue, etc.
+Like company size, covid death cases, and financial data like revenue, cost of revenue, etc.

 2. Analyze possible factors affecting layoffs in the recent years and predicting future layoffs based on those factors.